Using Principled Negotiation

 Read more

-How Do Lawyers Negotiate Settlements in Personal Injury Cases
+How Do Lawyers Negotiate Settlements: A Guide

 How Do Lawyers Negotiate Settlements